DaveYin/NER_project_python/README.md

 A linear-chain CRF is used to tag the feature vectors.

-The system gets a rawdata file, extracts the entities in each segment, and exports the results to a result file.
+The system gets a test corpus and outputs the results of precision, recall and F-measure value.

 There are five types of entities which can be recognized by the extractor.(Person, Loction, Organization, Company, Product)